wssmith/EdisonScripts/README.md

 3. You can save the regions as individual WAVs with 'File > Export Regions > For sampler use'.

 ## Compatibility
-In FL 20 and before, scripts could be written in Pascal or JavaScript.
-However, in FL 21 support for these languages was dropped and Python support was added.
+FL 21 dropped support for Pascal scripting, with Python scripting added as a replacement.

 This script was originally written in Pascal and supported automatic pitch detection for use in DirectWave.
 There's currently no way to accomplish this with a Python script (as of 1/15/2023).
 Pitch detection will be added back if the Python scripting API ever allows it.